-- Share current EGS research and information in at least one publication (print or online) OR at least one public event (i.e., NPAW or speaker series). - Organize an Ecological Goods and Services Week in the Winter/Spring.
+- Share current Ecological Goods and Services research and information in at least one publication (print or online) OR at least one public event (i.e., NPAW or speaker series). - Organize an Ecological Goods and Services Week in March. - Participate in the Living Labs Central Prairies Knowledge and Tech Transfer Group